Your Questions Answered

 Full attendance to ALL 3 Boot Camp events is mandatory.
 You will need to attend in full and failure to do so will result in termination of your Scholarship place.
 Please do not apply if any of the Boot Camp dates are likely to be problematic.

-Up to 12 hours for your mentoring sessions.
-Scholars will have around 8 x 60/90-minute sessions, and these are spread throughout the program.
+Up to 8 hours for your mentoring sessions.
+Scholars will have around 8 x 60-minute sessions, and these are spread throughout the program.
 These are organised by the Scholars and their mentors directly post the first Boot Camp.

-6-9 hours for your coaching sessions.
-Scholars will have around 6 x 60/90-minute sessions, and these are spread throughout the program.
+6 sessions for your coaching.
+Scholars will have around 6-8 hours of coaching, and these are spread throughout the program.
 These are organised by the Scholars and their assigned Executive Coaches.

-TMA Virtual Campus – a supplementary curriculum of LIVE keynote sessions, ON-DEMAND learning and Learning Journeys.
+TMA Virtual campus events – a supplementary curriculum of LIVE keynote sessions, ON-DEMAND learning and Learning Journeys.
 The time for these will vary from Scholar to Scholar depending on their learning needs.

-We are a not for profit company and therefore we are unable to contribute to any expenses incurred by Scholars whilst travelling to mentoring meetings, coaching sessions, or events.
+We are a not-for-profit company and therefore unable to contribute to any expenses incurred by Scholars whilst travelling to mentoring meetings, coaching sessions, or Boot Camps.
 This cost must be met by the Scholars or their employers.
-It should be noted that the Boot Camps will require 5 nights overnight accommodation which must also be paid by the Scholar or their employer.
-If you are travelling you may require additional nights before / after Boot Camps.
-We will always try and keep costs to a minimum and the costs of the accommodation / meals with beverages / coffee breaks will be available during the selection process.
-This is paid directly to the venue at each Boot Camp.
+It should be noted that the Boot Camps will require 5* nights’ overnight accommodation which must also be paid by the Scholar or their employer.
+We endeavour to keep costs as low as possible without compromising the quality of the Boot Camp experience.

 You can read testimonials from US / UK / Australian Scholars here.